Journey of the Senses

 Is Sankhal natural?

-What is its conservation?
+What is its shelf life?